A trajectorial interpretation of the dissipations of entropy and Fisher information for stochastic differential equations: Introduction

-{F}rom the second section of the paper on, we only deal with Markov diffusions given by where $b:\R_+\times\R^d\to\R^{d}$, $\sigma:\R_+\times\R^d\to\R^{d\otimes d'}$.
-Under assumptions that guarantee that for both initial laws, the time-reversed processes are still diffusions, we use Girsanov theory to explicit the Doob-Meyer decomposition of the submartingale obtained in the first section.
+The first section of the paper is dedicated to time-inhomogeneous Markov diffusions given by the stochastic differential equation where $b:\R_+\times\R^d\to\R^{d}$, $\sigma:\R_+\times\R^d\to\R^{d\otimes d'}$.
+Under assumptions that guarantee that for both initial laws, the time-reversed processes are still diffusions, we use Girsanov theory to explicit the Doob-Meyer decomposition of the submartingale $\left(U(\frac{dP_s}{dQ_s}(X^{Q}_s))\right)_{s\geq t}$.
 In this way, we obtain a stochastic analogue of the well known entropy dissipation formula, valid for general convex entropies (including total variation).
 Taking expectations in this formula, we recover the well known fact that the $U$-entropy dissipation is equal to the $U$-Fisher information.
-Proofs of the main results of this section are given in Appendix \ref{proofssecentdiss} .
+The proofs of the main results of this section are given in Appendix \ref{proofssecentdiss}.

 It should be noticed that the idea of considering a trajectorial interpretation of entropy to obtain functional inequalities is not new, at least for reversible diffusions (see e.g. the work of Cattiaux \cite{C} whose results are nevertheless of quite different nature).
 However, even in the reversible case, time reversal of a diffusion starting out of equilibrium modifies the dynamics of the diffusion.
-The simple martingales introduced in the first section take this fact into account and moreover permit the use of It\^o's calculus under less regularity than {\it a priori} needed when working in the forward time direction.
-Their interest thus goes beyond the treatment of non-reversible situations.
+The backward martingale approach takes this fact into account and moreover permits the use of It\^o's calculus under less regularity than {\it a priori} needed when working in the forward time direction.
+Its interest thus goes beyond the treatment of non-reversible situations.